-follow Justice O'Connor's opinion,21 and at least one court utilized Justice Stevens's opinion in resolving the issue of stream-of-commerce jurisdiction.22 Thus, the lack of a theory as to why minimum contacts are required by the Due Process Clause has led to the splintering of the Court, which, in turn, has led to the splintering of lower court decisions and confusion for those who are trying to interpret and apply the law.
+with the forum state; and Justice Stevens concluding that, under the specific facts of that case, the defendant's contacts were sufficient.
+Not surprisingly, the lower courts responded to Asahi with a wide array of confusing, and confused, opinions.
+Some appeared to follow Justice Brennan's opinion allowing jurisdiction based solely on the stream-of-commerce theory.
+Other courts appeared to follow Justice O'Connor's opinion, and at least one court utilized Justice Stevens's opinion in resolving the issue of stream-of-commerce jurisdiction.
+Thus, the lack of a theory as to why minimum contacts are required by the Due Process Clause has led to the splintering of the Court, which, in turn, has led to the splintering of lower court decisions and confusion for those who are trying to interpret and apply the law.

 The unsettled nature of the lower court precedents prompted the Court to hear its first personal jurisdiction cases in twenty-one years.
 In Goodyear Dunlop Tires Operations, S.A. v.
-Brown,23 Justice Ginsburg, writing for a unanimous Court, reversed the decision of a North Carolina intermediate appellate court that had applied the stream-of-commerce theory to establish general jurisdiction.24 On the same day, in J. McIntyre Machinery, Ltd. v.
-Nicastro,25 a divided Court reversed a New Jersey Supreme Court decision that upheld specific jurisdiction based upon a stream-of-commerce theory.26 Justice Kennedy, writing for a four-Justice plurality, broadly rejected the use of the stream-of-commerce theory without a showing of some specific action on the part of the defendant to connect itself with the forum state.27 Justice Breyer, writing for himself and Justice Alito, took a more restrained view and opined that it was not necessary to address the issue whether the stream-of-commerce theory might ever provide a valid basis for jurisdiction; under the facts of this case, the contacts were too limited and attenuated to support jurisdiction under any existing precedent.28 Justice Ginsburg, writing for Justices Sotomayor and Kagan in dissent, argued that, even without direct contacts with the forum state, the upstream manufacturer's efforts to market in any state were sufficient to subject it to personal jurisdiction.29
+Brown, Justice Ginsburg, writing for a unanimous Court, reversed the decision of a North Carolina intermediate appellate court that had applied the stream-of-commerce theory to establish general jurisdiction.
+On the same day, in J. McIntyre Machinery, Ltd. v.
+Nicastro, a divided Court reversed a New Jersey Supreme Court decision that upheld specific jurisdiction based upon a stream-of-commerce theory.
+Justice Kennedy, writing for a four-Justice plurality, broadly rejected the use of the stream-of-commerce theory without a showing of some specific action on the part of the defendant to connect itself with the forum state.
+Justice Breyer, writing for himself and Justice Alito, took a more restrained view and opined that it was not necessary to address the issue whether the stream-of-commerce theory might ever provide a valid basis for